The differences between words of people used by God that conform to the truth and the words of God Himself

 Excerpted from “God’s Work and Man’s Work” in The Word Appears in the Flesh

-The word of God cannot be spoken as the word of man, much less can the word of man be spoken as the word of God.
-A man used by God is not the incarnate God, and the incarnate God is not a man used by God; in this, there is a substantial difference.
-Perhaps, after reading these words, you do not accept that they are the words of God, and only accept them as the words of a man who has been enlightened.
+The word of God cannot be made out to be the word of man, and still less can one make the word of man to be the word of God.
+A man used by God is not the incarnate God, and the incarnate God is not a man used by God.
+In this, there is an essential difference.
+Perhaps, after reading these words, you do not acknowledge them to be the words of God, but only as the enlightenment that man has gained.
 In that case, you are blinded by ignorance.
-How can the words of God be the same as the words of a man who has been enlightened?
-The words of God incarnate initiate a new age, guide the whole of mankind, reveal mysteries, and show man the direction ahead in a new age.
-The enlightenment obtained by man is but simple practice or knowledge.
-It cannot guide the whole of mankind into a new age or reveal the mystery of God Himself.
-God, after all, is God, and man is man.
-God has the substance of God, and man has the substance of man.
-If man views the words spoken by God as simple enlightenment of the Holy Spirit, and takes the words of the apostles and prophets as words personally spoken by God, then man is wrong.
-Regardless, you should never turn right into wrong, or speak of the high as the low, or speak of the profound as the shallow; regardless, you should never deliberately refute what you know to be the truth.
-Everyone who believes there is a God should consider this problem from the correct standpoint, and should accept His new work and His new words from the perspective of His created being; otherwise, you will be eliminated by God.
+How can the words of God be the same as the enlightenment that man has gained?
+The words of God incarnate open up a new age, guide all of mankind, reveal mysteries, and show man the direction he is to take in the new age.
+The enlightenment obtained by man is but simple instructions for practice or knowledge.
+It cannot guide all of mankind into a new age or reveal the mysteries of God Himself.
+When all is said and done, God is God, and man is man.
+God has the essence of God, and man has the essence of man.
+If man views the words spoken by God as simple enlightenment by the Holy Spirit, and takes the words of the apostles and prophets as words personally spoken by God, that would be man’s mistake.
+No matter what, you should never mix up right and wrong, or make high out to be low, or mistake the profound for the shallow; no matter what, you should never deliberately refute what you know to be the truth.
+Everyone who believes there is a God should inquire into problems from the correct standpoint, and accept God’s new work and His new words from the perspective of His created being; otherwise, you will be eliminated by God.

 Excerpted from Preface to The Word Appears in the Flesh